New Zealand at the 2014 Winter Paralympics: Alpine skiing

 Corey Peters won the silver medal in the giant slalom, sitting.

-Adam Hall was born with spina bifida; he said he considers himself "lucky" because he is able to stand with this condition, when most people that have it are confined to a wheelchair.
+Adam Hall was born with spina bifida; he said he considers himself "lucky" because he is able to stand with this condition, when most people that have it must use a wheelchair.
 He won a gold medal at the 2010 Winter Paralympics in the slalom event.
 He competed in three events.
 In the men's super-G he did not finish the single-run race.
 In the Slalom, he was inside the top 10 for both heats, finishing with a combined time of one minute and 44 seconds, good enough for 7th place.
 In the Super combined he finished 4th, his time was a mere 24 hundredths of a second out of bronze medal position.

 Corey Peters was paralyzed as a result of a motocross injury in September 2009.
 He participates in the sitting category of events, and took part in four events in Sochi.
 In the Super-G he finished in 6th place.
 In the Super Combined, he finished fourth with a time of 2 minutes, 21 seconds; 1.91 seconds behind the bronze medalist.
 After placing 16th in the first run of the slalom, he failed to finish the second leg of the event.
 In the giant slalom, he led the race after the first run with a time of 1 minute 18 seconds.
 Despite being faster in the second run, the field was also faster in general, and he had to settle for the silver medal, being less than half a second behind the gold medal time.